Resource: aws_paas_service#

 gcs_fc_single_primary

 - (Optional) A Galera parameter.
-Indicates whether there is more than one replication source.
-The parameter can be set only ifhigh_availability
+Indicates whether there is more than one replication source.- Constraints: The parameter can be set only if

 istrue